Matrixx-Devices/android_vendor_MatrixxOTA/changelogs/source_changelog.md

 - Added Idle-manager

 Note: All features have been picked with proper authorship.
 If anyone have any issues Please contact Matrixx Team

+# Matrixx v-12.1.0 (A16-QPR0) Protium Changelog
+- Initial A16 release